whyoleg/cryptography-kotlin/PLANS.md

         * TBD: how API for it should look like regarding IV/Nonce/Counter - looks like better to be implicitly provided
     * SHAKE (hash)
     * Ed25519 curve
     * decide on Digest/SHA/Hash algorithms naming and usage
 * Engines
     * CryptoKit engine
     * Windows CNG engine
-    * watchos/tvos: OpenSSL3/Apple
-    * OpenSSL3 update static to 3.1
     * Engine builder DSL + decide on how to better handle providers inside engine (lazy, cache, etc)
     * add testing on JDK + conscrypt
 * Tests
     * Add assertion in compatibility tests on number of tested combinations